mattmcnee/interview-via-ai/api/README.md

 ## Setup
 This is provided as an overall guide and should not be considered an exhaustive list of every setup requirement.

+### Aquiring a GPU
+By default, a Google Cloud Account has a GPU quota of 0.
+You will need to apply for this to be increased to 1.
+There is a GPU shortage so change the region you're provisioning one in until you find one with GPUs available.

 ### Cuda (Nvidia Drivers)

 Cuda is needed for this code to run on the GPU.
 Google provides a version of Debian with Cuda installed, but this has a minimum disk space of 50GB.
 This code comfortably fits within a 28GB disk so if you're comfortable with Linux it's more cost effective to install it yourself.